truemark/node-docker/README.md

 # Node Docker Images

-This project produces a docker image with minimal layers containing the latest Node LTS release along with pnpm and esbuild for linux/amd64 and linux/arm64.
+This project produces a docker image with minimal layers containing the latest Node LTS release along with pnpm, esbuild and typescript for linux/amd64 and linux/arm64.

 # How do I use this docker image?